Tailwind CSS Button Styles: A Practical Guide

 Advanced: Animated Borders and Hover Effects

 If you want buttons that feel more premium, animated borders and gradient hover effects add polish without heavy dependencies.
-This is where I draw inspiration from component libraries like Spell UI, which offers animated border and hover components that go beyond flat color swaps.
+Our roundup of creative CSS hover effects for buttons collects ten patterns you can drop in directly.
+This is also where I draw inspiration from component libraries like Spell UI, which offers animated border and hover components that go beyond flat color swaps.

 A simple gradient hover effect using only Tailwind: